OMirzaei/AndrODet/README.md

 INSTALLATION INSTRUCTIONS:
 ----------------------------------------

 AndrODet is now upgraded to be compatible with python 3.
-There are two ways through which you can easily install and run TriFlow:
+There are two ways through which you can easily install and run AndrODet:

 1\. pipenv install & pipenv shell <br />
 2\. pip install -U -r requirements.txt <br />